sikhote/sinclair.tech/static/md/thoughts/aws-cloud9-development.md

 Last week I started researching what it would be like to code in an online editor.
 I'd tried this about 2-3 years ago, but it just didn't seem to click back then.
-I can't remember why not, but I think it was a combination of not knowing how to get most out of it and the tool not have all features I find necessary.
+I can't remember why not, but I think it was a combination of not knowing how to get most out of it and the tool not having all the features I find necessary.

 Anyhow, I tried it out again and after a few days I think I have it tuned to how I like.
 Here's what I did (these steps assume some familiarity with the terminal):